- 100% response rate

-People i dislike: (I'm sorry if it seems long and daunting): People who try/need to be a leader (the Alpha male).
+People I like less: (I'm sorry if it seems long and daunting): People who try/need to be a leader (the Alpha male).
 Passive-aggressive.
 Dishonest taxi drivers.
 Crude, unreliable, vulgar, drunkard/alcoholic, violent, fashionista, superficial, vane, artificial.
 Those who depend on the media for their information/watch a lot of television.
 Idealists with imposing philosophies/little practical experience.
-Ignorant, superior, insecure, misinformed (and OK with it).
+Ignorant, superior, insecure, proud, misinformed (and OK with it).
 Fake Loudmouths.
 Pushy, creepy expats.
-Nosy, shallow, fearful, anal-retentive, corporate, greedy, distant, insincere, angry, paranoid, disloyal, robotic, dry, nervous, dull, sticklers (for the rules) or overly obedient.
-Suspicious, confusing, excessively sarcastic, cold, rigid, tightly strung up people or those who always need to have the last word.
-Trendy, typical, conformist, yuppie, classicist, touchy, insular, irritable, macho/feminist, noisy eaters, (esp. slurping tea).
+Nosy, shallow, fearful, anal-retentive, corporate, greedy, distant, envious, insincere, angry, paranoid, disloyal, robotic, dry, nervous, dull, sticklers (for the rules) or overly obedient.
+Suspicious, confusing, lustful, cold, rigid, addictive, tightly strung up people, excessively sarcastic, cursing a lot or those who always need to have the last word.
+Trendy, typical, conformist, yuppie, classicist, touchy, insular, irritable, hipster, macho/feminist, noisy eaters (esp. slurping tea).
 Superficial chatter.
 People who watch or read a lot of biased news or opinions (even off the internet) and get set in a rigid thought pattern and find it challenging to hear opposing new information.
 Basically people who don't like to be rebutted.
 Other incompatible types: People who still refer to the developing nations as third world countries.
 People who insist on following rules without fully understanding them or the status quo for its own sake.
 Those who are too much into business, worry a lot or always talk about not having enough time, safety & security.
 Those who regularly dine at McDonald's (and similar restaurants).
 Say "ignorance is bliss" instead of seeking answers, lazy MTV people, media whores and other masses of sheeple.

 Music, Movies, and Books